 - This tour visits Israel, Jordan, and Egypt.
 In order to enter these countries, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry. - We recommend having at least two blank passport pages for entry stamps. - There is no visa required for U.S. and Canadian citizens to enter Israel. - A group visa for entry into Jordan will be provided for all travelers whose flights have been arranged through Go Ahead Tours, as well as for travelers who book their own flights and provide Go Ahead Tours with their full passport and flight details. - U.S. and Canadian passport holders must obtain a visa in order to enter Egypt.
-You can purchase your visa at the airport upon arrival for \$25.
+U.S. citizens can purchase your visa at the airport upon arrival for \$25.
 The entry authorities require exact change in crisp, new bills.
 You can also purchase your visa in advance by using a visa provider, such as our partner VisaCentral.
-Additionally, you can opt to purchase an electronic visa on the Egyptian Electronic Visa Portal website.
+Additionally, you can opt to purchase an electronic visa on the Egyptian Electronic Visa Portal website (Please note: Canadian citizens may only obtain a visa directly from the Egyptian Embassy or consulate).
 Passport control officers at ports of entry can verify your e-visa in their systems.
 However, we advise keeping either a digital or hard copy of your e-visa in case of any system failures. - If you are not a U.S. or Canadian citizen, you must contact each country's consulate for your specific entry requirements. - You can see the most up-to-date entry requirements for the destination(s) you'll visit on tour by going to goaheadtours.com/ entry-requirements and searching the code IJE.